AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics/workspace-windows.md

 The main area of the screen contains the workspace windows.
-These contain buttons and controls for selecting fixtures, groups, palettes, and playbacks, for controlling fixture attributes, showing cue lists, or the visualiser, in fact there is a workspace window for every feature of the console.
+These contain buttons and controls for selecting fixtures, groups, palettes, and playbacks, for controlling fixture attributes, showing cue lists, or the visualiser - in fact there is a workspace window for every feature of the console.

 The windows can be freely arranged and each monitor can have its own arrangement of windows.